Federal sentencing overhaul leads to Tennessee man’s release

 #ReadLocal

+Trump signed the law Dec.
+21. It aims to reduce recidivism among federal prisoners, and also reduces guidelines for crack offenses, making those changes retroactive.
+Specifically, the law allows about 2,600 federal prisoners sentenced for crack cocaine offenses before late 2010 the opportunity to petition for a lighter penalty.

+"I'm happy to see one of the first success stories from the First Step Act," tweeted Republican Sen. Rand Paul of Kentucky.
+"I look forward to seeing more from our important criminal justice reform."

-Charles was sentenced to 35 years in prison for selling crack cocaine in 1996.
-He is currently incarcerated at a Kentucky prison.
+Charles, who is currently incarcerated at a Kentucky county jail, was sentenced to 35 years in prison for selling crack cocaine in 1996.
+He spent 21 years in prison without facing any disciplinary actions while taking college courses and mentoring other prisoners.

+His federal defense attorneys filed a motion soon after First Step was enacted, arguing Charles would be sentenced to fewer years in prison if the case happened today.

+"Matthew earned a second chance and today a federal judge gave it to him, corrected a grave injustice," said Shon Hopwood, an associate law professor at Georgetown Law, who began representing Charles last spring and helped fight for the passage of First Step.

 Comments